thecodekitchen/mcpsock/README.md

 # MCPSock

-MCPSock is a Python library that provides WebSocket client and server implementations for the FastMCP protocol.
+MCPSock is a Python library that provides WebSocket client and server implementations for the FastMCP framework.
 It offers a clean, easy-to-use API for building WebSocket-based applications that communicate using the FastMCP framework.

 ## Features